-Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Mapping Landforms & Bodies of Water Where's the best place to hide a treasure?
-1.16 Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.
-1.28 Analyze data by identifying significant features and patterns.
-1.6A Classify objects by observable physical properties, including, shape, color, and texture, and attributes such as larger and smaller and heavier and lighter.
-1.10C Compare the properties of puddles, ponds, streams, rivers, lakes, and oceans, including color, clarity, size, shape, and whether it is freshwater or saltwater.
-Lesson 2 Mapping & Earth's Surface Features If you floated down a river, where would you end up?
+Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Mapping & Earth's Surface Features If you floated down a river, where would you end up?
 Students develop a model of the Earth's surface and use it to discover an important principle about how rivers work: rivers flow downhill, from high places to low places.
-1.1G Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.
-1.2B Analyze data by identifying significant features and patterns.
+1.2B Plan and conduct simple descriptive investigations.
+1.3B Make predictions based on observable patterns.
 1.10C Compare the properties of puddles, ponds, streams, rivers, lakes, and oceans, including color, clarity, size, shape, and whether it is freshwater or saltwater.
-Soil Properties How do you build a city out of mud?
+Lesson 2 Soil Properties How do you build a city out of mud?
 Students conduct an investigation where they examine three different soil models.
 They use this information to determine which type of soil has the properties that will result in the best mud that can be used to build a house.
-1.18 Plan and conduct simple descriptive investigations and use engineering practices to design solutions to problems.
-1.2A Identify basic advantages and limitations of models such as their size, properties, and materials.
+1.1B Identify and learn how to use natural resources and materials 1.2B Plan and conduct simple descriptive investigations.
 1.6A Classify objects by observable physical properties, including, shape, color, and texture, and attributes such as larger and smaller and heavier and lighter.
 1.10A Investigate and document the properties of particle size, shape, texture, and color and the components of different types of soils such as topsoil, clay, and sand.
 1.11A Identify and describe how plants, animals, and humans use rocks, soil, and water.